Joe Reitz: Indianapolis Colts

 On September 8, 2010, Reitz was claimed off waivers by the Colts from the Miami Dolphins.
 He was waived on September 15.
 He was re-signed to the practice squad on September 19.
 He was signed off the practice squad for the Colts first round playoff game.
 In 2011, he began to see his first extensive playing time with the Colts.
 He was named the starter at left guard on August 16, 2011 He ultimately appeared in 11 games with the Colts, nine of which were starts.
 Reitz entered the 2012 season as competitor for playing time at right guard.
 After being named the starter, he suffered a knee injury which required arthroscopic surgery.
 He also missed time after suffering a concussion in Week 13 and then again in Week 17.
 He ultimately appeared in nine games, starting eight.
 He appeared in 14 games during the 2013 season, with three starts.
 He remained with the Colts entering the 2014 season after he signed a one-year, $1.431 million qualifying offer as a restricted free agent.
 He appeared in 10 games that season, four of which he started.
 On March 10, 2015, he signed another contract extension.
 On March 7, 2017, he announced his retirement from the NFL.

 Personal life

 Reitz married his college sweetheart, Jill, in July 2010.
 Jill is a former track and field and cross country standout for Western Michigan.
 They have two daughters, Julianna, born in 2011 and Virginia, born in 2014 and two sons, AJ, born in 2013 and John, born in 2017.
+Reitz and his wife now has six children and two more on the way.